GLOBAL MARKETS-Stocks edge lower as central bank rally pauses

 NEW YORK, Sept 17 Stocks in Europe and the

-United States slipped o n M onday as investors turned their focus
+United States slipped o n M onday as investors took pause from

 Europe's debt crisis.